Eldrick19/site/_posts/2023-10-26-generative-ai-expectations.md

 ## Can rough drafts be perfect?

 With these 3 data sources you're off to the races.
 The GenAI tool will use it's powerful neural network to output what it thinks meets best your needs.
-Here is where the main expectation-setting comes in: **you should treat any output as a rough draft**.
+Here is where the main expectation-setting comes in: **you should treat any output as n initial, rough draft**.

 From conversations with developers (friends, colleagues, and customers alike), a common misconception I'm seeing is the immediate comparison between these tools and human developers.